How to Connect to SharePoint Online using CSOM PowerShell?

 Step 3: Create the Client Context

 You need valid credentials to connect to the SharePoint Online site.
-You may want to get the user name and password to connect at the runtime, or you can hard-code the credentials in the script itself!
+You may want to get the user name and password to login at the runtime:

 #Get Credentials to connect to SharePoint Online site